timacdonald/json-api/README.md

 - [ ] allow filtering of attributes and relationships via "when" helpers.
 - [ ] Filter `null` relationships
 - [ ] Logo?
-- [ ] Add Accept and Content-type functionality to the readme
+- [ ] Add Accept and Content-type functionality to the readme (maybe the Accept header stuff should actually be a middleware instead?)
 - [ ] Add opt out methods for header stuff to the readme
 - [ ] Document the test helpers / opt out stuff for tests